lexatrash23/Nf-vfa-pn-092025/README.md

 2. Results: Results folder from lexatrash23/Nf-vf-pn-092025 run using test files
 3. entry.list, panther_names.csv, toxindomains.tsv
 4. massspec_analysis file
 Download Test_files folder and specify respective file paths in local config file.
+ Due to size limitations, these are only sample fasta and hence the results will be limited, for an example of a complete html report, refer to the example below.
 ### Output files
 Several Output files are produced by this pipeline.
 Main output files of interest are listed below:
 HTMLs: